CrowdStrike/ansible_collection_falcon/roles/falcon_configure/README.md

 falcon_configure
 =========

-This role will configure the CrowdStrike Falcon Sensor.
+This role configures the CrowdStrike Falcon Sensor.

 Requirements
 ------------